 Fire and Police currently share a building in the historic downtown and will have difficulty expanding either department in the current location.

-- Territorial Reinforcement Clearly delineate public from private areas. - Maintenance Neglected and poorly maintained properties are breeding grounds for criminal activity.
+- vehicles from entrances. - Territorial Reinforcement Clearly delineate public from private areas. - Maintenance Neglected and poorly maintained properties are breeding grounds for criminal activity.

 Utilities